 Marshall Shore is “the Hip Historian” ‒ or “Hipstorian” ‒ who specializes in finding and sharing the most interesting bits and curiosities from the state’s past, including the semi-forgotten people, places and events that have helped to shape present-day Arizona.
 Using storytelling magic, found film footage, old photographs, sound recordings, ephemera and artifacts, he brings the Grand Canyon State’s history to life in his entertaining and educational presentations.

-Included with museum admission; free to museum members.
+Included with museum admission; FREE to Scottsdale residents and to museum members.